 Border irregularity.
 The edges of the mole are ragged or irregular.

 Color.
 The mole has different colors in it.
 It may be tan, brown, black, red, or other colors.
-Or it may have areas that appear to have lost color.
+Or it may have areas that seem to have lost color.

 Diameter.
 The mole is bigger than 6 millimeters across, about the size of a pencil eraser.
 But some melanomas can be smaller.